-The measured frequency of the asymmetric SQUID as a function of the applied current on the coil can be seen in Fig.\,\ref{fig:flux}(c).
-Due to the increased attenuation of the drive line at lower frequencies and the reduced coupling to its readout resonator, we could not measure the coupler frequency for values below 4.7\,GHz.
-By fitting the SQUID readout resonator frequency as a function of the applied current through the coil, we can extract the relation between the current and the flux in the SQUID loop, with 42.89\,mA corresponding to half a flux quantum, see Fig.\,\ref{fig:flux}(b).
-Finally, to extract the whole tunability range and the individual Josephson energies, $E_J$, of both junctions, we consider the coupler-resonator Hamiltonian,
+where $E_{J,\Sigma}\,\mathord{=}\, E_{J_1}+E_{J_2}$ and $E_{J,\Delta}\,\mathord{=}\, E_{J_1}-E_{J_2}$.
+The measured frequency of the asymmetric SQUID as a function of the applied current on the coil is shown in Fig.\,\ref{fig:flux}(c).
+Due to the increased attenuation of the drive line at lower frequencies and the reduced dispersive coupling to its readout resonator, we cannot measure the coupler frequency for values below 4.7\,GHz.
+However, by fitting the SQUID readout resonator frequency as a function of the applied current through the coil, we extract the relation between the current and the flux in the SQUID loop, with 42.89\,mA corresponding to half a flux quantum, see Fig.\,\ref{fig:flux}(b).
+Finally, to extract the whole tunability range of the SQUID and the individual Josephson energies of both junctions, we consider the coupler-resonator Hamiltonian,

-where $E_C$ is the charging energy of the SQUID, $\hat n $ its the charge operator, $\hat \phi$ its phase operator, $\omega_{rr_c}$ the readout resonator frequency and $g$ the SQUID-resonator coupling strength.
-Fitting the frequencies of these two modes, constrained with the measured anharmonicity and the current-flux relation, we obtain the parameters shown in Table~\ref{tab: SQUID params}.
-This allows us to determine the full SQUID tunability, spanning 4.3\,GHz to 5.7\,GHz (solid line in Fig.\,\ref{fig:flux}(c)), as well as the SQUID asymmetry, $E_{J_1}/E_{J_2}\, \mathord{\approx} \,3.7$, which closely matches the designed asymmetry during fabrication.
-These are the parameters used in the Floquet simulations discussion in Section~\ref{Section: Floquet simulations}.
+where $E_C$ is the charging energy of the SQUID, $\hat n $ and $\hat \phi$ are the charge and phase operators, respectively, $\omega_{rr_c}$ is the readout resonator frequency and $g$ is the SQUID-resonator coupling strength.
+Fitting the frequencies of these two modes as a function of flux, constrained by the measured anharmonicity and the current-flux relation, we obtain the parameters shown in Table~\ref{tab: SQUID params}.
+This allows us to determine the full SQUID tunability, spanning 4.3\,GHz to 5.7\,GHz, see solid line in Fig.\,\ref{fig:flux}(c), as well as the SQUID asymmetry, $E_{J_1}/E_{J_2}\, \mathord{\approx} \,3.7$, which closely matches the designed asymmetry during fabrication.
+These are the parameters used in Floquet simulation in Section~\ref{Section: Floquet simulations}.